 About Tundra

-Tundra is a male Bernese Mountain Dog almost 6 years old.
+Tundra is a male Bernese Mountain Dog about 6 years old.
 Carefully selected as a great representative of his breed, Angela decided to make him part of their program.
 Angela has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Bernese Mountain Dog